Battle of Cromdale

 The Battle of Cromdale took place at the Haughs of Cromdale on 30 April and 1 May 1690.
-The site is on a hillside near the village of Cromdale, then in Inverness-shire and now in the Highland council area.
+The site is on a hillside near the village of Cromdale, Strathspey, historically within the county of Inverness-shire.
 The battlefield has been included in the Inventory of Historic Battlefields in Scotland and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.

 Background

 After their defeat at the Battle of Dunkeld in 1689, the Highland clans had returned to their homes in low spirits.
 Sir Ewen Cameron assumed control over the army's remnant.
 Sir Ewen and the other Jacobite chiefs complained to King James over the precarious state of his support in Scotland and the necessity of sending them aid.
 James was occupied with preparations for resisting a threatened invasion of Ireland.
 To aid his supporters in Scotland, James sent clothing, arms, ammunition and provisions.
 He also directed a few officers from Ireland to Lochaber, among whom was Major-General Thomas Buchan, whom James made commander-in-chief of the Jacobite forces in Scotland.

 On Buchan's arrival, a meeting of the chiefs and principal officers was held at Keppoch to formulate a plan of action.
 While some of the clans proposed to submit to the government, this proposition was resisted by Sir Ewen.
 The meeting unanimously resolved to continue the war, but not until the labours of the spring season were complete in the Highlands.
 The general muster of the clans was postponed.
 In the meantime, a detachment of 1,200 infantrymen was to be placed at Buchan's disposal to weaken the enemy's quarters along the borders of the Lowlands.

 General Buchan advanced his men through Badenoch, intending to march down Speyside into the Duke of Gordon's country, where he expected to muster additional forces.
 Due to desertion, Buchan's force had dwindled to 800 men.
-Ignoring counsel from his Scottish officers not to advance past Culnakill, (the modern Coulnakyle near Nethybridge) Buchan marched down the Spey as far as Cromdale where he encamped on the last day of April.
+Ignoring counsel from his Scottish officers not to advance past Culnakill, (the modern Coulnakyle near Nethybridge) Buchan marched down the Spey as far as Cromdale where he encamped on the last day of April, contrary to the advice of his officers who warned him of the dangers of camping thence.
+Buchan had elected to encamp in view of Freuchie Castle in the hope that by such a show of strength he could gain the support of Clan Grant.